maiorano84/shortcodes/README.md

-# WP Shortcodes
+# Shortcodes
-Implementation of Wordpress' Shortcode functionality as a standalone package.
-Content from editors, databases, etc. can be scanned by the Shortcode Manager and the contents replaced by a callback using the following format:
+Implementation of Wordpress' Shortcode syntax as a standalone package.
+Content from editors, databases, etc. can be scanned by the Shortcode Manager and the contents replaced by a custom callback.

-[tag attribute=value]Content[/tag]

 ## Requirements
-WP Shortcodes requires PHP 5.4 or greater.
+Shortcodes requires PHP 5.4 or greater.

 ## Composer
 This package may be installed as a Composer dependency by entering the following in your composer.json: